C-Powers/github-assignee-bubbles/README.md

 # github-assignee-bubbles
 Add bubbles to filter by assignees in your github project

-For now, clone the package, add it to your extensions manually :cowboy:
+For now, clone the package, add it to your extensions manually :]